HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

-# qlcplus_gruolin_gl-a001
+# About

-qlcplus fixture for Gruolin GL-A001 laser
+qlcplus fixtures for:

+- Gruolin GL-A001 laser, also appears to be sold as Olaalite OL-A001
+- Gruolin GL-A002 laser, which may be the same as Olaalite OL-A002

 Currently, only 34-channel (advanced) mode is implemented.